sepehrgostar/ticketing-client/readme.md

 ```
 php artisan migrate
 ```
-this command add column "sepehrgostar_api_token" to users table
+this command add column varchar 64 and nullabe "sepehrgostar_api_token" to users table

 ## usage<br>
 add main route in your user dashboard